-Houlton offense breaks loose as Shires beat Mattanawcook for ‘C’ North baseball crown
+Houlton hammers Mattanawcook for ‘C’ North baseball crown

 Updated:

-BANGOR, Maine — Houlton had some decent scoring chances during the first three innings of Tuesday night’s Class C North baseball title game against Mattanawcook Academy, but came up empty.
+BANGOR, Maine — Houlton High School had some decent scoring chances during the first three innings of Tuesday night’s Class C North baseball title game against Mattanawcook Academy, but came up empty.

-But even after the No. 2 Lynx scored first, the top-seeded Shiretowners did not allow many of their subsequent opportunities to go unrealized.
+Yet even after the No. 2 Lynx scored first, the top-seeded Shiretowners made sure many of their subsequent opportunities did not go unrealized.

-Houlton erupted for five runs in the fourth inning, then scored four times in the fifth en route to a 10-1 victory over the at Mansfield Stadium in Bangor.
+Houlton erupted for five runs in the fourth inning, then scored four times in the fifth en route to a 10-1 victory over Mattanawcook at Mansfield Stadium in Bangor.

-Coach Jim Castner’s Shiretowners (14-3) face South winner Hall-Dale of Farmingdale in Saturday’s 4:30 p.m. state title game at Saint Joseph’s College in Standish.
+Coach Jim Castner’s Shiretowners (14-3) play South winner Hall-Dale of Farmingdale (18-1) in Saturday’s 4:30 p.m. state title game at Saint Joseph’s College in Standish.

 “When they scored that one run there in the fourth inning I wasn’t worried, but as a coach you’re kind of like, we’ve got to respond,” Castner said.
 “We put five up there and I’m really proud of the guys.
 They hit the ball hard and ran the bases well.”

-It was only the third regional championship for the Houlton baseball program, which finished as the state runner-up in 1976 and 1983.
-Houlton had a more recent bit of inspiration.
+It was only the third regional championship for the Houlton baseball program, which finished as the Class A state runner-up in 1976 and 1983.

 “We came here sophomore year and we lost, and ever since then we’ve been hungry,” said senior left-hander Pat Howe.
 “Last year we lost in semifinals to a very good Orono team, then this year we came back and we knew we had to take care of business and that’s what we did.”